What is the Secret to a Good Marinade?

 Marinating is a widely used technique, but it often comes with questions about best practices, safety, and effectiveness.
 Here are answers to the most frequently asked questions about marinades.

-FAQ 1: How Long Should You Marinate?
+How Long Should You Marinate?

 The ideal marinating time depends on the type of food and the composition of the marinade.
 Here’s a quick guide: